lmirosevic/QueryValidator-rb/README.md

 }
 ```

-Well with QueryValidator, all you have to do is provide that desired target payload as a template and the library will do the rest:
+With QueryValidator, all you have to do is provide that desired target payload as a template and the library will do the rest:
 ```ruby
 raw_user_payload = ... #this is the raw user's payload